idrinth-api-bench/issues/CONTRIBUTING.md

 ### Revert commits

-If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
+If the commit reverts a previous commit, it should begin with `revert:`, followed by the header of the reverted commit.

 The content of the commit message body should contain:

-- information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`,
+- ID of the commit being reverted in the following format: `This reverts commit <SHA>`,
 - a clear description of the reason for reverting the commit message.

 ## <a name="docs"></a>Documentation